microsoft/DynamicTelemetry/docs/docs/PositionPaper.FileAndStreaming.document.md

 A key differentiator between STREAMING telemetry and FILE_BASED telemetry is that STREAMING telemetry is always emitted, whereas FILE_BASED telemetry is only transmitted upon request, usually in the event of a failure.

-[OpenTelemetry’s website](https://opentelemetry.io/) is a great resource to better understand STREAMING telemetry.
+[OpenTelemetry's website](https://opentelemetry.io/) is a great resource to better understand STREAMING telemetry.

 ## FILE_BASED Telemetry: